What Are Fibroids?

 - Submucosal: These fibroids are considered the least common and develop under the lining of the uterine cavity.

 - Calcified fibroids: A type of fibroid tumor that has hardened due to the accumulation of calcium deposits.
-This can cause the fibroids to become less pliable and more difficult to remove, leading to symptoms such as pelvic pain, heavy menstrual bleeding, and infertility.
+This can cause the fibroids to become less pliable and more challenging to remove, leading to symptoms such as pelvic pain, heavy menstrual bleeding, and infertility.

 Although uterine fibroids directly impact the uterus, they have not been linked to an increased risk of developing uterine cancer.